Viscosity: Green-Kubo relation

 Change the starting step from 1 to 4000 (this will discard the first 20 ps of the simulation)

-Max ACF Step: 3000 (corresponding to a maximum correlation time of 15 ps)
+Max ACF Frame: 3000 (corresponding to a maximum correlation time of 15 ps)

 Press the button Generate ACF

 This brings up several graphs in AMSmovie.
-The bottom graph contains the integral of the pressure tensor autocorrelation function as a function of upper integrand limit:
+The bottom graph contains the viscosity as a function of upper integrand limit:

 In the ideal case this graph will converge to a constant value as t → \(\infty\).
 This usually requires very long simulations.
 Your graph may look different.